amz-tools/amazon-sp-api/README.md

   }
 }
 ```
-If you only provide the required parameters (region and refresh_token) the client will automatically request access_token and role_credentials for you (with a TTL of 1 hour) and reuse these for future api calls for the class instance.
+If you only provide the "region" and "refresh_token" parameters the client will automatically request access_token and role_credentials for you (with a TTL of 1 hour) and reuse these for future api calls for the class instance.
 If you want to use the same credentials for multiple instances you can retrieve them via getters and use them as input for a new instance:
 ```javascript
 let access_token = sellingPartner.access_token;